dschmura/internship_orientation_ideas/role_questions.md

 # Setup:

+## TEAMS

-Divide Into Teams: Randomly assign interns to mixed-role teams of about 5-6 members to ensure diverse interaction.
+The fellows will be divided into teams of two (and one team of three).
+Each team will then be randomly assigned interns to create teams of about 5-6 members.
+The teams should be mixed-role to ensure diverse interaction.

-Role Cards Distribution: Each team receives a set of role cards.
-Each card should have questions relevant to one of the roles represented in the cohort (Developer, UX Designer, etc.).
+##  Interview Role Cards Distribution:

+Each team receives a set of interview cards.
+Each card has questions relevant to one of the roles represented in the cohort (Developer, UX Designer, etc.).

 Exercise Brief: Explain that each team must interview other interns to fill out their answer sheets with specific information related to each role.

+# Interviews

+Interviews are conducted in teams of two, with one person leading the interview, and the other recording the responses and paying attention to time.

 # Task:

+Interview Rounds:

+Team 'training' Interviews

+The fellows will start by conducting interviews of members of their team.
+One fellow will interview an intern (from their team) and the other will record the responses.
+Once the first interview is complete, the fellows will switch roles and interview another intern from the team.

+The first two interns who are interviewed will become an interview team, and take turns interviewing the other members of the team.

-Interview Rounds: Each team sends out one or two members to find interns from specific roles and interview them using the questions on their role cards.
+Each team will send out two members to find interns that represent different roles and interview them using the questions on their role cards.
+The interviewers will take turns, alternatively conducting the interview or recording the responses.

 The remaining team members can simultaneously host interns from other teams for interviews about their own roles.

-Time Management: Each interview round should be timed (about 5-7 minutes) to keep the pace engaging and energetic.
+Time Management: Each interview round should be about 5-7 minutes to keep the pace engaging and energetic.

 # Targets

-Interview at least 5 of the following:
+The goal of this exercise is to get a sample of the different roles.

 # Questions: